-- 1. Report your concerns immediately to the DSL (or DSO in their absence); - 2.
-In the event that the concern is about the DSL (or DSO), or if you feel your concern has not been acted on appropriately, inform the Chair of Trustees.
-You do not need to inform the DSL. - 3.
+- 1. Report your concerns immediately to the DSL (or the Safeguarding Board Lead in their absence). - 2.
+If the concern is about the DSL (or DSO), or if you feel your concern has not been acted on appropriately, inform the Safeguarding Board Lead.
+You do not need to inform the DSL or (DSO). - 3.
 If you remain concerned, contact the LADO (contact details on the Safeguarding Poster and the front page of this policy). - 4.
 If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately (using the number on the Safeguarding Poster and on the front page of this policy).